Public housing in Singapore: Maintenance and renewal

-Societal Impact
+Societal impact

-Remnants of the Developmental State
+Interactions with other policies

 Through HDB, the Singaporean government used housing to promote certain legislative agendas.
 Until 1991, single individuals could not buy apartments as it was not in line with the country’s pro-family stance.
 Despite singles having access to apartments now, families with three or more children still receive a tax fund and priority in allocating public housing, making it a more streamlined process to obtain home leasehold ownership.
 These influential policies also apply to the ethnic makeup of the new towns.
 The 1989 Ethnic Integration Policy seeks to promote ethnic integration and harmony among the Chinese, Malay, and Indian populations in public housing.
 As a result of the policy, the HDB will not approve the sale of a new or resale to a particular ethnic group if it exceeds the ethnic quota of the block.
 Moreover, during election cycles, the People’s Action Party (PAP) emphasizes the program's success and promises upgrades to improve living conditions to incentivise voters.

-Economic Connections
+Economic connections

 Reducing income inequality and decreasing poverty were benefits of public housing in the country.
 It allowed the state to bolster its GDP through the construction sector, which brings in continuous revenue enabling the nation to focus on other industries, such as technology and finance, that allow it to remain competitive in the global economy.

+Community living concerns

+Disputes

+There has been a number of disputes involving community living spaces.
+Among other things, disputes often arise over usage of common spaces, noise and smoking complaints.
+The HDB highlighted that on average, they received about: